 Cats can fight with each other for many reasons.
-By far the most popular source of disagreement, however, is the territory.
+By far the most popular source of disagreement is over territory.
 Cats are very protective of what they consider to be theirs, including terrain.
-The result will be constant squabbling, and physical battles between cats.
+The result will be constant squabbling, and physical battles between rival local cats.

 Fighting over territory comes naturally to felines.
 This doesn’t mean that we should encourage it, though.
-Read on to learn why cats behave in such a way, and how to put a stop to it.
+Learn why cats behave this way, and how to put a stop to it.

 Why are Cats Territorial?

 Cats like to mark territory as belonging to them.
 This stems from the ancestry of domesticated housecats, who lived in the wild.
 When wild cats found a source of food, they would guard it.
 Animal instinct is hard to break, and cats have retained this desire to protect their territory.

 Cats also forge a strong bond to particular locations.
 While their short-term memory is not very good, a cat will never forget a place that it’s important to them.
 Cats memorize every place, and do whatever they can make sure none of these changes.
 If that means chasing off competitors, then they’ll do just that.

 If you want to reduce your cat’s territorial aggression, you’ll need to reduce their aggression.
 One of the simplest ways of doing this is to spay or neuter your cat.

 Sexually mature felines have a lot of hormones.
 This will eventually transfer to aggression, with the territory being one of the things they’ll fight over.
 Males, in particular, will not want to share their terrain if they’re unfixed.
 Why would they allow rivals for female cat affections onto their turf?

 In addition to spaying and neutering, calming techniques that can be used on cats include: